debdeepbh/numerical/msh-octave/README.md

 ```
 returns a new mesh by considering the edges are springs and solves a PDE to get the quasi static equilibrium, where the second argument is the number of steps for which the PDE is simulated.
 See also: `msh2m_equalize_mesh()`, `msh2m_displacement_smoothing()` and `mshm_refine()` (which requires `dolfin` package, which is part of `fem-fenics` package (verify))

+# Peridynamic simulations

+The goal is to simulate multi-particle interaction.

+Steps

+* Generate a mesh, choose the nodes, compute the nodal volume with `script.m`
+* Compute a neighborhood array that contains the indices of the neighbors of each of the nodes using `gen_nbdlist.m`
+* Simulate the dynamics with the peridynamic force function